 I visited Matka Canyon twice, in March and in May.
 It looked different both times of the year but each time it enchanted me and took my breath away with its beauty.
 I can only assume it is equally beautiful in autumn and wintertime and I hope I will have a chance to visit Matka Canyon then as well.

-- What to do in Skopje, the kitschy yet cool capital of Macedonia
+- What to do in Skopje, the kitschy yet cool capital of North Macedonia

 - Alternative Skopje